 An easy way to determine what gas logs meet your requirements is to utilize our gas log calculator at the top of this page to make sure that you get the best log set for your needs.

-Gas log sets are relatively simple to install.
-If the gas line does not already exist, we highly recommend that a licensed plumber or gas fitter be contacted to determine the best way to route the line and perform the installation safely.
+Gas logs are relatively simple to install.
+If you don't have a gas line, we highly recommend you contact a licensed plumber or gas fitter to determine the best way to route the line and perform the installation safely.
 Follow the installation steps carefully.
 You'll need pipe thread sealant, adjustable wrenches, screwdrivers, and patience for any gas log set installation.

-With a gas line in place, gas log sets that are appropriately sized will go into place with no trouble.
+With a gas line in place, gas log sets that are appropriately sized will fit into place with no trouble.
 Manufacturers provide detailed installation instructions and most also provide the necessary flexible supply line and fittings that are needed for installation.
 It's important to make sure that your gas log set is safe for use, so don't take shortcuts!

 Expected Lifespan of a Gas Log Set